electricbookworks/ebw-training/must-have-tech-skills/text/03-tools.md

 * TOC here
 {:toc}

-So far, we've covered a lot of big theory.
-Now we need some tools for putting that to practice.

-## Thank you and goodbye, MS Word
+You'll develop your own digital toolkit over time.
+It will include:

+- an online app for collaborative editing, like Google Docs
+- a text editor, also called a code editor, for working with plain text and regular expressions
+- a command-line app, like Terminal on Mac or the Command Prompt on Windows
+- an app for using Git version control.

+In this section we'll talk about editors and regular expressions.
+We'll get to the command line and Git in later sections.

+## Choosing editing software, online and offline

-The most important step in multi-format editing is to start using something other than MS Word for editing.
+The most important step in tech-savvy publishing is to start using something other than MS Word.
 Pretty much anything else is an improvement.
 Good software is designed carefully and deliberately for a specific use.
-MS Word has not been designed as much as assembled by a committee into an usuable monster of terrying proportions.
+MS Word has not been designed so much as assembled by committee into an usuable monster of terrying proportions.

-## Choosing editing software, online and offline

-There are two main kinds of editing software to choose from, and you may use each one in different contexts: text-only editors, and collaborative editors.
+You'll use two main kinds of editing software, each useful in a different context:

-> There are also text-only editors that are collaborative!
-They are rare, though, so it's generally safe to think of text-only editors and collaborative editors as separate things.
-{:.sidenote}
+- online, collaborative, writer-focused editors like Google Docs, and
+- text-only editors, designed for writing in computer syntaxes.

+### Online, collaborative editors

+Once you leave the dangerous waters of MS Word, collaborative editors completely change the way you write, edit and deliver documents.

+What is collaborative editing?
+In short, you and someone else can edit the same document at the same time online.
+The most common tool for this is Google Docs.
+Most collaborative editors are WYSIWYG – what you see is what you get – which means that you're creating the content and the design at the same time.

+What are the major pros of collaborative editors?

+- They let others **watch while you work.** And you can watch while others work.
+Publishing is weird because it’s always been a team sport played by lonely freelancers from their own home offices.
+Collaborative editing instantly makes the team aspect real and useful.
+- You can use **commenting for feedback and discussion.** Tracking changes isn’t the same as actual live annotation.
+No more emailing documents with increasing repetitions of the word ‘final’ in the file name.
+- **Instant delivery** of work and **real-time review.** As soon as you’re ready for your colleagues to check something, you can share the doc and the ball’s in their court.
+A lot of editing is just problem solving, and collaborative editing means the publisher–editor–designer are essentially always working together on the same document at the same time.

+It's amazing that Google Docs has been around for years and people are still using MS Word.
+Don't be a hostage.

+The one downside of collaborative editors is that you must usually be online to use them.
+And editing in a browser is very slightly slower than working on an installed app on your computer.

-### Text-only editing
+### Text editors

-First, what is text-only editing?
-Text-only editing is editing in **plain-text files.** When you do this, you’ll probably be using a particular writing structure called markdown.
+Text editors are for working on **plain-text files.** If you work with narrative content, for instance, you may be working in a syntax called markdown.
+Text editors are great for markdown.
+Developers use text editors for writing code, because a text editor can be aware of the language being written, and can provide all kinds of helpful colours and hints as you work.

 If you're online, go to [Stackedit.io](https://stackedit.io/) to write some plain-text markdown.
 Type on the left, and on the right Stackedit turns your plain text into formatted HTML.